 Of course weight is also a factor.
 The Anjan 2, with stakes and poles, weighed 3 pounds, 2 ounces.
 It’s not the lightest tent on the trail, but between the two of us it was absolutely fine, basically 1.5 pounds each.
 When balancing lightweight with strength however, we were very pleased with the Anjan.
 There was never a time where we thought “Oh wow, this tent is too heavy and is really bogging us down.”
 That simply was not a factor.
-I would not recommend it for the solo traveller, but when the weight can be split between two people it’s not a problem.
+A solo traveller might consider the Hilleberg Enan which weighs right around two pounds.

 We spent approximately 120 nights in the Anjan 2, putting it through the paces in wind, snow, rain, sun and everything in between.
 While not a free-standing tent, we found this was not an issue.
 It’s very easy to set-up.
 Basically, slide the two color coded poles through their respective sleeves, stake out one end, “snap” the tent to make it taught and stake out the other end.
 There are four guyline in addition to the end stakes, which we used every night in case of bad wind.